FAIRvocabularies/fairvocabularies.github.io/_pages/makeVocabularyFAIR.md

 - **Rule 9.** Make the vocabulary accessible for humans and machines
 - **Rule 10.** Implement a process for maintaining the FAIR vocabulary

-These rules are described in more detail in our [pre-print article](https://arxiv.org/abs/2012.02325).

 Explore [examples](https://fairvocabularies.github.io/examples) on how to apply these rules.